 Who is suitable for a DAPP?

 DAPP's are challenging courses aimed at changing behaviour that may have been present for many years, for that reason they are demanding and lengthy.
-Therefore a commitment to attend and complete the course is important and, as these programmes are designed to challenge and change abusive behaviour, parents will need to admit that they have used abusive behaviour and have the motivation to make changes.
+Therefore a commitment to attend and complete the course is important and, as these programmes are designed to challenge and change abusive behaviour parents will need to admit that they have used at least some abusive behaviour and have the motivation to make changes.
 As is common with community DAPPs parents will need to attend a suitability assessment first and only those parents that take responsibility for at least some of their behaviour and show some willingness to work on them will be accepted.